-- We analyse data about your interactions with our services to help us build better products.
+We analyse data about your interactions with our services to help us build better products.
 For example, it may help us to discover that it's taking people too long to complete a certain task or that they have trouble finishing steps at all.
-We can then redesign that feature and improve the product for everyone. - We analyse which search terms are most frequently misspelled to help us improve spell-check features used across our services.
+We can then redesign that feature and improve the product for everyone.